jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 ### Interpolated

 Linear interpolation of a sorted radius-to-density table, clamped at both ends.
 This is the route for any profile computed elsewhere: run a full mineral-physics or thermal-evolution code, export the result as arrays, and load them here.
-It is also how the shipped PREM profile of the Earth is used.
+For example, TidalPy uses a PREM profile of the Earth via this model.

 The interpolated model optionally carries four more radius-varying tables alongside density: static shear modulus, static bulk modulus, shear viscosity, and bulk viscosity.
 When present they are read back with `calc_static_shear_modulus(radius)`, `calc_static_bulk_modulus(radius)`, `calc_shear_viscosity(radius)`, and `calc_bulk_viscosity(radius)`.
 These four getters exist on the base class, and the analytic models return NaN from all of them.
 During a whole-planet solve an interpolated layer's tabulated values take precedence over the layer's own constants, so a tabulated layer's moduli and viscosities vary with radius the way its density does.
-A world TOML that names a `data_file` gets these tables populated automatically; see the [TOML schema](../structures_x/config/toml_schema.md).
+A world TOML that names a `data_file` gets these tables populated automatically (using a PREM-like data file format); see the [TOML schema](../structures_x/config/toml_schema.md).

-### The pressure inversion
+### Pressure Inversion

 The analytic laws give pressure as a function of compression, but the solve needs the inverse.
 Both compressible models invert their own law with a safeguarded Newton iteration that falls back to bisection, and they share one implementation.